Be Like Nature

 growing food using Nature

-NATURAL FARMING is growing food in ways that most closely resemble how food grows in the wild.
-This approach improves the health of the ecosystem, the quality and yields of plants and animals produced, while lowering the energy inputs by people (labor and machinery) as many organic processes are turned back over to Natural Systems.
+NATURAL FARMING iis growing food in ways that most closely resemble how food grows in the wild.
+This approach improves the quality and yields of plants and animals produced, while lowering the energy inputs, measured as time and money, as many organic processes are turned back over to Natural Systems.
 The balance and vibrancy of the local ecology is encouraged and sustained.

-KOREAN NATURAL FARMING is a unique approach to Natural Farming, developed by Master Han-Kyu Cho, featuring three Fundamentals:
+is a complete approach to Natural Farming, developed by Master Han-Kyu Cho, featuring three Fundamentals:

-Directing Growth with Biochemistry using the Nutritive Cycle (focus on stage of life)
+2. Directing Growth with Biochemistry using the Nutritive Cycle (focus on stage of life)

 BENEFITS OF NATURAL FARMING